 • The usual five-week benefit limitation for employers is waived.

 If you only need to temporarily reduce hours, you might also want to consider applying for the Shared Work Program available through Minnesota’s Office of Unemployment.
+The employer pays employees to work between 50% and 80% of their normal hours, and the employees receive partial unemployment benefits for the remaining hours, up to the maximum allowed.
 This program provides a mixed solution.
 The employer still pays for employees to work up to 50% of their normal hours, and the employees receive partial unemployment for the remaining hours.

 You may also permit employees to use their paid-time-off.
 They would not be eligible for unemployment while their PTO replaces their regular hours.